|Android Adventures - Getting Started With Android Studio 2|

 In the middle is the design surface and this defaults to the screen size and appearance of the Nexus 4.
 You can select other devices to work with.

-Below the Component Tree you have the Properties window that can be used to set the properties, such as width, height, color... of any component in the layout.
+On the right you have the Properties window that can be used to set the properties, such as width, height, color... of any component in the layout.

 If you have used any drag-and-drop designer then this one will be familiar to you.
 If you have struggled with the detailed layout using a markup language be it HTML, XAML or XML then you will like how easy the designer makes building and testing a UI.

 In the case of our sample program the only component uses is a single TextView already containing the text "Hello World".
 A TextView is the standard component we use when all we want to do is to display some static text.

 You can modify the greeting text if you want to.

 Select the TextView component either on the Nexus 4 image or in the Component Tree and use the Properties window to find its Text property.
 Change this to read "Hello Android World".